Overview of the Tiebreaker software

 The Tiebreaker software immediately triggers an alert when the node stops operating.
 When there is a power loss, all connections and updates, such as intercluster peering, NV interconnect, and MailBox disk, stop.
 The time taken between the cluster becoming unreachable, the detection of the disaster, and the trigger, including the default silent time of 5 seconds, should not exceed 30 seconds.

-The Tiebreaker software triggers an alert when the NV interconnect connection between the sites is down and the surviving site indicates the “AllLinksSevered” status.
+In MetroCluster FC configurations, the Tiebreaker software triggers an alert when the NV interconnect connection between the sites is down and the surviving site indicates the “AllLinksSevered” status.
 This only happens after the coredump process is complete.
 In this scenario, the time taken between the cluster becoming unreachable and the detection of a disaster might be longer or approximately equal to the time taken for the coredump process.
 In many cases, the detection time is more than 30 seconds.

 If a node stops operating but does not generate a file for the coredump process, then the detection time should not be longer than 30 seconds.
+In MetroCluster IP configurations, the NV stops communicating and the surviving site is not aware of the coredump process.

 Halt or reboot